Criuchi/MvcBalloon/MvcBalloon/README.txt

 //          IMPORTANT           //

-//I have worked in this project since 2023-10-10 but I had issues that made me restart my project, in Github it will just show my last attempt but this began before.
+// I have worked in this project since 2023-10-10 but I had issues that made me restart my project, in Github it will just show my last attempt but this project began before.

-//Commented the "sslPort": 44320 located in Properties/launchSettings.json to be able to run the program and see it
+// Commented the "sslPort": 44320 located in Properties/launchSettings.json to be able to run the program and see it

 //            LOG              //

+- 2023-10-12

 1:18
 Created the MvcBallon project and created a README.txt file...